vadikko2/python-cqrs-mkdocs/docs/index.md

 -   :material-puzzle: **Integrations**

-    FastAPI, FastStream, Kafka, and Protobuf integrations out of the box.
+    FastAPI and FastStream integrations out of the box.

     [:octicons-arrow-right-24: Read More](fastapi.md)